misotanni/misotanni.github.io/fjs/en/faq.md

 The radius of tolerance used to be many other strange things in the past… including 256/243, and even the square root of 256/243 (yuck!).
 Each of these numbers has had its rationalization, but it probably cannot get more rational than 65/63 (pun intended).

+## Why is 11/8 a P4<sup>11</sup>, not an A4<sup>11</sup>?

+I do agree this is a bit controversial, as microtonalists have split opinions about which notation of 11/8 is more intuitive (especially since the FJS uses no quarter tone accidentals).
+However, I have an alibi: this was not my choice.
+In fact, it is **impossible** for 11/8 to be notated as A4<sup>11</sup> under *any* radius of tolerance.
+This is because 4/3 (P4) exceeds 729/512 (A4) in *both* proximity to 11/8 (53.27…¢ vs. 60.41…¢) *and* simplicity (−1 vs. +6 fifths).
+So if there is a radius of tolerance under which A4 qualifies, then P4 will qualify under that radius of tolerance as well, therefore P4 will be chosen since it is simpler.
+That's just how the algorithm works.
+(If P4 is rejected under a certain radius, then d5 is the next best approximation, which is definitely not favorable.)

 ## Why the fuss if I can define my pitches at the top of a score?

 Sure, you can do that, but there are a few things you'll be missing out on: